 Graduate Studies in Statistics and Actuarial Science

-Bachelor's degree with major in Mathematics, Statistics, or other areas with a strong quantitative background.
-Students normally begin with the third semester of the year (September-December), but entry at any other semester is also possible in special circumstances.
-Applicants whose first language is not English are required to submit TOEFL scores.
+Bachelor's degree with major or honors in Statistics.
+Students with degrees in Mathematics or other areas with a strong quantitative background and equivalent training in Statistics at the upper-division undergraduate level will also be considered.
+Students normally begin with the third semester of the year (September-December).
+Applicants whose first language is not English are required to submit TOEFL or IELTS scores.

 The Masters program is designed to give a broad grounding in several areas of Statistics with a particular emphasis on applications.
 Students normally complete 30 semester hours of course work including two semesters participating in the Statistical Consulting Service.
 In addition, a project based on a practical problem involving statistical analysis must be defended.
 The Department also offers co-operative work experiences for M.Sc. students.